 Interviews

 We will interview candidates for positions beginning as early as October and ending when positions are filled.
-Orientation for all new fellows begins on July 1, so you must be available for that start date and be licensed in Iowa by June 30.
+Interviews are on a virtual platform.
+The program coordinator will contact you with information regarding specific dates and times.
+Orientation for all new fellows begins on July 1, so you must be available for that start date and be licensed in Iowa by June 15.